多文化適応・臨床、国際的な心理支援の現場に関心を持つ研究者・実践者が集い、実践知と理論知を往還させながら、学び合う場として望月宇によって設立された。

 Membership|Administration|PartnersSkylynn Co., Ltd.

-The Society welcomes individuals who are interested in exploring culturally grounded psychological understanding and support from the perspective of comparative clinical psychology.
-We aim to provide a forum for interaction among researchers and practitioners who are concerned with both the commonalities and differences in psychological phenomena and clinical practices across cultures, and who seek to integrate theory and practice.
+The Society welcomes researchers, practitioners, graduate students, and professionals who are interested in culturally grounded psychological understanding and support from the perspective of comparative clinical psychology.
+We provide a forum for academic exchange between theory and practice.

-Please contact us through the “Contact” form with a brief self-introduction and your motivation for joining.
-If you have a recommendation from an existing member, please indicate this in your message.
-The secretariat will review your application and respond accordingly.
+To apply for membership, please contact the secretariat through the contact form or by e-mail with your name, affiliation, field of expertise, brief self-introduction, and reason for applying.
+If you have a recommendation from an existing member, please include the recommender's name.
+The secretariat will review your application and provide further information about the membership procedure.

 Admission fee: JPY 9,000